sriramss/docs-csm/304-NCN-PCIE-NETBOOT-AND-RECABLE.md

-# Guide : Netbboot an NCN from a Spine
+# Guide : Netboot an NCN from a Spine

 This page details how to migrate NCNs from depending on their onboard NICs for PXE booting, and booting over the spine switches.